A Trauma-Informed Writing & Wellness Practice

 What a typical week looks like

 Monday morning, the Daily Kit Bag drops: a gratitude prompt, a noticing exercise, and a space to name what you're working on.
 Midweek, a co-writing session on Zoom where you write from a prompt or your own project for 90 minutes, with time to talk through what came up.
 An asynchronous prompt lands that alternates between craft and mindfulness.
-On weekends or evenings, one of the month's live events: a craft seminar, a guest reader, a journal discussion, or a workshop where you bring work and hear what's landing.
+On weekends or evenings, one of the month's live events: a craft seminar, a guest instructor, a journal discussion, or a workshop where you bring work and hear what's landing.
 The AMA thread is open all week.
 Erik responds Fridays.

 How do I start writing about this?